-However, the KEI makes no statement about the quality of the competition.
-While there might only be a few competitors in the search results, these competitors could be big players with big SEO teams and thousands of back links.
+However, the KEI make no statement about the quality of the competition.
+While there might only be a few competitors in the search results, these competitors could be big players with big SEO teams, quality content and thousands of back links.

 The number of search results can’t really tell you whether it is easy to get your web site listed in the top 10 results for that keyword or not.
 It’s much easier to move your web site from position 20,000 to position 12,000 than from position 190 to position 6.

 In addition, the KEI factor is not a scientific number.
 It is more like a rule of thumb.